 I have never migrated.
 Not in the traditional sense anyway.
 My feet have more or less stayed on the same ground.
 I do, however, come from those who have migrated.
 From my grandfather who left India to find new life in England.
 From my mother who left that life in England to come to Canada to meet my father who had migrated from India to see what the other side of the world could offer.
 These movements inevitably shaped the person I would become.
 The person I would migrate into.

-Polish Your Prose and Poems (And Let Your Writing Shine!) is a course offered by We Are Lit Writers' Rachel Thompson, who is also an experienced editor with Room.
+Revision Love is a course offered by Rachel Thompson, who is also an experienced editor with Room.

 I have been thinking a lot about loss lately.
 I have been a voracious reader since childhood; I have always filled the spaces created by loneliness and loss with words.
 For me, and, no doubt, for many, many others, it’s just been one of those years.